Introduction and setup

 Initial user sync

-When Sociable installed for the first time, it will not have any information about your users.
-It needs to be synced up with your existing users in order to allow them integrated with the Sociable profile system.
+When Sociable is installed for the first time, it will not have any information about your users.
+It needs to be synced up with your existing users in order to allow them to integrate with the Sociable profile system.
 To do this, go to Components -> Sociable -> Users and click on the Sync button on the toolbar.
 The process will show the progress and may take a while depending on the number of users existing on your site.
-Once the sync is completed, your user profiles are created and assigned default profile according to the profiles that you created.
+Once the sync is completed, your user profiles are created and assigned default profiles according to the profiles that you created.

 After the initial user sync, any new users created on your site will be automatically synced to the Sociable user system.
 Make sure you have enabled “User – Sociable” plugin in Extensions -> Plugins.